 Get the recipe: Anti-gravity cake

-These delicious cake bars take our two favourite flavours – rhubarb and custard together to make mouth-watering, bite-sized treats.
+These delicious cake bars take our two favourite flavours - rhubarb and custard - and put them together to make mouth-watering, bite-sized treats.

 Get the recipe: Rhubarb and custard cake bars

 The kids are just going to love this polka dot cake.
 Not only is it covered in polka dots, it's also hiding colourful cake polka dots inside.
 Plus it's much easier to make than you may think!